 There are a few different sleep training methods you can use to help your toddler learn to stay in their bed at bedtime.

-The Chair Method sleep training is where you sit in your child’s room with them at bedtime, and slowly but surely move further away and eventually out of the room over several nights.
+For toddler sleep training, The Chair Method is where you sit in your child’s room with them at bedtime, and slowly but surely move further away and eventually out of the room over several nights.

 This can really help them get comfortable falling asleep with minimal assistance in their bed.